 Awareness Metrics are where you can find out not only about your campaign goals but also give details about estimated numbers of potential customers who remember seeing your ads within two days (when asked).
 This is only made available in the Brand Awareness Objective section of Facebook Ads.

-Facebook ad funnel best practice
+Facebook ad funnels best practice